 Aside from the obvious food, water, and clothing here are some things you’ll want to bring into Tayrona National Park.

-Some Images from Tayrona National Park
+Some Photos of Tayrona National Park

 I’ve shared some images throughout this article, but here are a couple more photos from Tayrona National Park.
 It is such a photogenic place.
 In just 3 days, I got a pretty nice set of photos; especially considering that the weather wasn’t perfect for photography.